CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly articulates specific capabilities, provides comprehensive trigger terms covering the distributed systems domain, and includes an explicit 'Use when...' clause.
-It uses proper third-person voice throughout and would be easily distinguishable from other skills in a large skill library.
+This is an excellent skill description that hits all the marks.
+It provides specific concrete actions, comprehensive trigger terms covering the distributed systems domain, an explicit 'Use when...' clause, and enough domain-specific terminology to clearly distinguish it from other architecture or development skills.

 DimensionReasoningScore